naimJus/client/README.md

 # Android User List App

 This Android project is a simple user list app that fetches a list of users from a remote API and displays them in a user-friendly interface.
-It is designed following Clean Architecture principles, using the MVVM (Model-View-ViewModel) architectural pattern and built using Jetpack Compose, OkHTTP, Retrofit, GSON, Dagger II, etc.
+It is designed following Clean Architecture principles, using the MVVM (Model-View-ViewModel) architectural pattern and built using the following tools:

+- Jetpack Compose,
+- OkHTTP,
+- Retrofit,
+- GSON,
+- Dagger II,
+- Coroutines,
+- Flow

+The project is using a combination of Java and Kotlin languages.
+Java is used only in Dagger modules which require both abstract and static functions living together on the same file.
+Since Kotlin has some limitations for achieving the same, Java is used.

+The minimum version on which the app can be run is API Level 24 or Android 7.0 this allows as to reach 96.19% of the Android user market.

 ## Features